Ensembles¶

 metadata:

-name: research-team
+name: research-delegation-example

 spec: